djug/pricing-calculator/README.md

 - `TweakInterface` is the interface all tweaks need to implement. `PriceCalculator` could execute any tweak class as long as it adheres to this contract.

 - `DayBasedFixedPrice`: a class that returns a fixed price if a condition on the current day is met.
-Example: if the item is purchased on a  Weekday the price will be £6.
+Example: if the item is purchased on a  weekday the price will be £6.

 - `LocationBasedIncreasePercentage`: a class that applies an increase on the base price (a percentage) if a condition on the location where the item is purchased is met.
 Example: if the item is purchased in London then apply a 25 percent increase of the base price.